|

 Plots must have been difficult to dream up, but I imagine finding different

+titles must have been even harder.
 KH: Well, one of the reasons I haven’t got a complete bibliography

 is because probably only one of my titles in every ten was used.
 Cleveland